-Every iPhone has a SIM card slot on its right side.
+Every iPhone has a SIM card slot on one of its sides.
 That slot houses a tray that holds your iPhone’s SIM card.
-That SIM card lets your phone connect to your carrier so that you can make and get mobile data.
+That SIM card lets your phone connect to your cellular carrier so that you can make phone calls and get mobile data.

 You might never need to access your SIM card if you bought your iPhone with one pre-installed from the carrier.
 However, if you buy a phone unlocked and SIM-free, or are buying used, you’re going to need to be familiar with what a SIM card is, and how to swap one out.